 This is my absolute beginners guide to playing the ukulele and assumes no prior musical knowledge.
 The idea is that it'll get you singing and playing lots of tunes, and it won't have been a struggle.
 The ukulele is an easy instrument to learn, and quickly rewarding.
 The most important thing to remember is to have fun with it and not get bogged down.
 If you're finding anything tricky, go and have a cup of tea.

 BUY A UKULELE

 The ukulele to get started on is a 'soprano' ukulele, probably the most common size of ukulele.
-There are a lot of good ukuleles out there, but I would advise you to get one with geared tuning pegs (that stick out of the side of the uke, like the one I've drawn above) rather than friction pegs (that come out of the back of the uke) because the geared tuning pegs tend to be better at keeping the strings in tune.
+There are a lot of good ukuleles out there, but I would advise you to get one with geared tuning pegs (that stick out of the side of the uke) rather than friction pegs (that come out of the back of the uke) because the geared tuning pegs tend to be better at keeping the strings in tune.
 A ukulele I would recommend for a beginner would be one of Kala's cheaper Makala models.